Skip to main content

 Not included

-Spouse and dependent children under 18 included.
-Dependent children aged 18–25 in full-time education eligible.
-Financially dependent parents and parents-in-law aged 65+ may be included for additional processing and due-diligence fees.
-No physical residency or visit requirement before or after citizenship grant.
+Spouse and dependent children under 18 included as standard.
+Dependent children aged 18–25 in full-time education are eligible as dependants with supporting documentation.
+Financially dependent parents and parents-in-law aged 65 or older may be included for additional processing and due-diligence fees.
+No physical residency or visit requirement applies before, during, or after the citizenship grant.
+Siblings are not eligible as dependants.

 Travel Benefits